 Alejandro and Felipe were already seated on the tavern's porch when Diego joined them for lunch.
 "Are you finished with your edition of 'The Guardian', Diego?" his father asked.
 "Come join us for a cool lemonade on this hot day."
 Alejandro pushed up the sleeves of his white caballero shirt and opened the collar a little to cool off.

 The tavern was more busy than usual.
-It seemed that half of the pueblo had decided to spend that hot summer day in the cool shade of the tavern or its porch.
+It seemed that half of the pueblo had decided to spend that hot summer day either in the cool shade of the tavern or its porch.

 While his father and Felipe were already drinking their juice, Diego had to wait for his order.
-He had arrived late and now he literally stood in line to be served.
+He had arrived late, and now he literally stood in line to be served.
 Since neither Victoria nor any of her helpers made an appearance on the porch, Diego decided to go inside and help himself.
 It was also a perfect excuse to look for Victoria.

-"Ah, Don Diego," Alicia said, "I'm sorry you have to wait so long for your juice, but you can see how busy we are today."
+"Hola, Don Diego," Alicia said, "I'm sorry you have to wait so long for your juice, but you can see how busy we are today."

 "Is Victoria not here today?" he asked, curious about her absence.

-"It must be very bad," Diego said surprised.
+"It must be very bad," Diego said, surprised.
 "It is not her way to abandon you while she is needed here."

-"She hasn't been feeling well since last night and finally she couldn't stand it anymore.
+"She hasn't been feeling well since last night, and finally she couldn't stand it anymore.
 She'll probably be fine again tomorrow."

 "Is there something I can do?"

 "That is very kind of you, Don Diego.
 Just take your pitcher and help yourself.
 Victoria said that she doesn't want to be disturbed.
-We will close early tonight to give her some quietness while she is trying to sleep."
+We will close early tonight to give her some peace while she is trying to sleep."